crazyjackel/asset-importer-rs/README.md

 The active goal is to lay out the code and then optimize later.
 As part of this, a redocumentation phase will commence after 0.1.0 works to categorize a set of 'issues' and engage in providing documentation on the work.

 All documentation provided should have corresponding testing.

+Some key differences:
+- AiTexture will use an enum for format rather than a text-based hint.
+This should reduce memory usage and result in higher stability in terms of options